CoreyJeff/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Step 2:You should be in the resource groups tab.
 Now you need to click (Create new resource group).
 Under Subscription there should be a blank space to name youre group.
 Name it (RG-osTicket).
 And in the Region tab under it put (US West 3) because some reason when you put another region it doesnt show up in youre resource groups.
-Theres also anther trick to fix that.
+After that you should be set for the resource group now click (Review + Create)
 </p>
 <br />